abhi180902/Motion-detection-Alarm-System/README.md

 Alarm System: Once significant movement is detected repeatedly (more than 20 times), an alarm is triggered using winsound.Beep.
 The alarm runs in a separate thread to avoid blocking the video feed.

 User Controls: Press T to toggle motion detection (alarm mode).
 Press Q to quit the program safely.

-Roles & responsibility: led the team and Built the system that employs OpenCV for video capture and processing, along with threading for parallel execution of the alarm functionality.